 OQO Model 01

-In late 2004 OQO launched its model 1 – probably the smallest machine yet to run full-blown Windows.
-It was little larger than a standard PDA, had the sort of build quality you’d be more likely to associate with military hardware.
-It had a sliding screen which smoothly rolled back on a rack-and pinion-system to reveal a full blown QWERTY keyboard, complete with number pad underneath.
+In late 2004, OQO launched its model 1 – probably the smallest machine yet to run full-blown Windows.
+It was little larger than a standard PDA, and had the sort of build quality you’d be more likely to associate with military hardware.
+It had a sliding screen which smoothly rolled back on a rack-and-pinion system to reveal a full QWERTY keyboard, complete with number pad underneath.

 It included USB 1.1, Firewire, a headphone port, and a built-in microphone, integrated wireless radio, as well as Bluetooth.
 The OQO uses an Wacom electromagnetic induction-type pen stylus with a magnetic field sensitive 800 x 480 resolution transflective screen.
 Retail shipments began on October 14, 2004.
 Its size is 4.9 in by 3.4 in by 0.9 in, and it weighs 0.9 lbs